coredns/coredns.io/content/explugins/example.md

 ## Description

-The example middleware prints "example" on every query received.
-It can be used as documentation for writing external middleware and to test if external middleware compiles with CoreDNS.
+The example plugin prints "example" on every query received.
+It serves as documentation for writing CoreDNS plugins.

 ## Syntax